 |5||Notice||Normal but significant condition|

-In practice, you don’t normally see emergency level messages because if the system is that badly broken, it probably can’t send a message.
+In practice, you don’t usually see emergency-level messages because if the system is that badly broken, it probably can’t send a message.
 And you probably don’t want to see debugging messages in your log because there will be too many of them, and they’re rarely important for operational purposes.
 So typical production systems will normally be set to a logging level of 5 or 6.
 The sending system might keep a local copy of the less severe messages, but it won’t send them to the central server.

 The facility code requires a little more explanation.
 Early implementations of syslog server software generally just dumped the incoming messages into one or more log files.
 The server system used the facility code to sort related messages into the same file.
-Modern syslog implementations just dump all messages into a common database and use the facility code simply as one of many possible search keys.
+Modern syslog implementations dump all messages into a common database and simply use the facility code as one of many possible search keys.